 IPL has used automated meter reading (AMR) to remotely read meters (one-way communication) since 2001 to optimize outage prediction, improve service restoration and assist personnel in analyzing real-time customer billing concerns.
 Recently, IPL added nearly 30,000 smart meters to allow for two-way communication.
 Called Advanced Metering Infrastructure (AMI), this new technology enables:

-As part of this project, website functionality was developed to educate customers about energy use and help them quickly access energy-saving programs and online tools that we call Power ToolsSM.
+As part of this project, website functionality was developed to educate customers about energy use and help them quickly access energy-saving programs and online tools that we call IPL Ways to Save.
 One such tool is PowerView®, which enables customers to see their usage data on a one-day delay and use this information to manage their energy costs.
 Customers who have the new smart meters can see their information in 15-minute intervals.
-In addition, an online personalized dashboard was created so that customers can quickly see which Power ToolsSM programs they are already using, enroll in additional programs and decide their next steps toward saving energy.

 IPL initiated an electric vehicle program to help reduce greenhouse gas emissions and support customers who own these vehicles.
 IPL is the first Indiana utility to offer special EV rates (EVX and EVP), including time-of-use-based options for home or fleet charging, and a flat fee of $2.50 for public charging sessions.
 Charging stations have been deployed in approximately 140 homes, businesses and public areas.
 IPL is analyzing usage data from these stations to determine the impact of electric vehicles on the distribution system.
 More information